Skip to main content

 • Catalog: Software catalog information can be used as a knowledge source.

-In general, AiKA will be able to draw from any source that is indexed by Backstage Search, and requires that If you have a custom collator you've set up, you can add the name associated with the collator to the aika > knowledgeTypes section in the Config Manager.
+In general, AiKA will be able to draw from any source that is indexed by Backstage Search, and requires that if you have a custom collator you've set up, you can add the name associated with the collator to the aika > knowledgeTypes section in the Config Manager.

 aika: